 export ZONE_ID="..."

---header "Authorization: Bearer $CLOUDFLARE_API_TOKEN"If you do need to look up the zone through the API, this is the simplest pattern:
+--header "Authorization: Bearer $CLOUDFLARE_API_TOKEN"If you do need to discover the zone through the API, keep that as a separate step so the extra permission is explicit:

 --request POST \